 Members: Anthony Fuger, Fred Steger

-Description: Did some experimental work to Digital Measures Web Profiles offering, including the ability to display publications for a particular department or college and create a basic faculty directory automatically.
+Description: Did some experimental work to Faculty Success (formerly Digital Measures) Web Profiles offering, including the ability to display publications for a particular department or college and create a basic faculty directory automatically.

 Members: Scott Severtson